brimdata/brimcap/docs/Custom-Brimcap-Config.md

-4. The `rename ts := timestamp` changes the name of Suricata's `timestamp` field to match the `ts` one used by Zeek, which allows the data from both sources to be more seamlessly presented together in Brim.
+4. The `rename ts := timestamp` changes the name of Suricata's `timestamp` field to match the `ts` one used by Zeek, which allows the data from both sources to be more seamlessly presented together in Zui.

 # Custom NetFlow Analyzer